batect/batect.dev/docs/reference/config/containers.md

 Image name (in standard Docker image reference format) to use for this container.
 One of `image` or `build_directory` is required.

-If the image has not already been pulled, batect will pull it before starting the container.
+If the image has not already been pulled, Batect will pull it before starting the container.

 The image can be overridden from the command line when running a task with [`--override-image`](../cli.mdx#--override-image).